drug-design/course/docs/chapters/structure-activity-relationships.md

 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.

-The n-butyl fragment of the imidazole compound shown below was replaced by the corresponding trans-butene moiety and resulted in a much more potent compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-4-angiotensin-ii-receptor-antagonists-3bdc5ff5'><i class='fa fa-play' aria-hidden='true'></i></button>The n-butyl fragment of the imidazole compound shown below was replaced by the corresponding trans-butene moiety and resulted in a much more potent compound.
 This indicates that an extended conformation is required for binding to the receptor.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.